i4Ds/SDOBenchmark/STRUCTURE.md

 This results in a list of SWPC flare events for each NOAA active region and an additional list of SWPC flares which could not be assigned to any active region.

-Each active region is individually considered and split into ranges.
+Each active region is split into ranges:

 First, the whole active region duration is considered *free* (usable as non-flaring prediction).
-Afterwards, each flare mapped to the active region is individually processed.

-The range in which a prediction window would contain the flare is chopped from the free ranges.
+Then for each flare, a window *flare_peak_time +- output_duration* is chopped from the free ranges.
+This ensures that prediction windows on free active region durations don't contain flares.

-This ensures that wherever inside a free range a prediction window is placed, the prediction window will never contain any flare.
+Further, parts of the free range are removed where the GOES curve exceeds 8e-9, i.e. where there's some activity which was not labeled as a flare.
+Since there are plenty of free ranges to choose from, we don't lose valuable data by this data cleaning.

 A flare's range has to fulfill the following criteria:

-- The prediction window can be placed anywhere inside the range while containing the flare.
+- A prediction window can be placed anywhere inside the range while containing the flare.
 - The flare's peak flux is highest in its range.
 - The distance between the range start and the active region start is at least as long as the input duration (default 12h), guaranteeing that whenever the prediction window starts, all inputs are in the active region's time range.

-Parts of the free range are removed where the GOES curve exceeds 8e-9.

-After all flares have been processed, the active region has a list of ranges which are either flaring or free and which are non-intersecting.
+After all flares have been processed, the active region has a list of ranges which are either flaring or free.

 The ranges are post-processed by chopping out the durations of all SWPC flares which could not be assigned to any NOAA active region.
-This way, the prediction target for each range is guaranteed to not be accidentally too low.
+This way, we avoid having prediction targets that are too low by accident.

-Finally, all ranges which are shorter than the prediction period are discarded as they are of no use.
+Finally, all ranges which are shorter than the prediction period are discarded, as they are of no use.

 Sampling
 --------
-During the sampling step, NOAA active regions are first split into test and training sets and afterwards processed to create actual samples for the active region ranges.
+During the sampling step, active regions are first split into test and training sets.
+Afterwards, samples are generated from the active region's ranges.

 To ensure an unbiased test set, each active region is assigned to only one set.
 First, active regions are grouped by their largest flare's GOES class (letter and first digit).
 Active regions without any flares are grouped into a separate *free* group.

-Test set active regions are then sampled from those groups (except *free*) by looking at each group individually:
+Test set active regions are then sampled from each of those groups (except *free*):

 - If the group contains less than 6 active regions, a single random active region is assigned to the test set with a 50% chance.
 - Otherwise, 3 active regions are assigned to the test set at random.

 The X flare of September 2017 is an exception and will always be in the test set.

 Afterwards, active regions from the *free* group are assigned to the test set at random.
-We put 1/4th of the number of flaring active regions in the test set.
+The number of picks is 1/4th of the test set's total number of flaring active regions.

 All active regions which were not assigned to the test set are then assigned to the training set.

-Individual active regions in each set are further processed to create actual samples.
+After all active regions are assigned, samples are generated from their ranges:
 Each active region range is split into a number of samples, each sample being an input time window and a target prediction.
 Input time windows are not allowed to overlap, thus creating an upper bound of the number of samples resulting from a single range.
 The minimum number of samples of a range is determined as follows:

 - If the range's target prediction is an M or larger flare and the maximum number of samples is more than 1, the minimum number of samples is 2.
 - Otherwise, the minimum number of samples is 1.

-The number of samples is then uniformly chosen between the minimum and maximum number of samples (because we do not want neural nets to base predictions on sample interval times).
+The number of samples is then uniformly chosen between the minimum and maximum number of samples (because we want to avoid having neural nets base predictions on sample interval times).
-The chosen number of input windows are then randomly taken from the range so that no two input windows overlap.
+These input windows are then randomly taken from the range so that no two input windows overlap.

 It has to be noted that an active region range defines a prediction period.
-Thus, the first possible input window starts before the region range and the last possible input window ends before the range end.
+Thus, the first possible input window starts before the region range and the last possible input window ends before *range end - output_duration*.

 Sampling Validation
 -------------------